straend/fik1.net/content/python/pelican.md

 Title: Git, Gitolite and Pelican
 Slug: git-pelican
 Tags: git, gitolite, pelican, python, make
-Summary: The story of how to generate a static website with [Pelican](http://getpelican.com/) using [[Git](http://git-scm.org) and Gitolite
+Summary: The story of how to generate a static website with Pelican using Git and Gitolite

 Firstly you need a server with Git and SSH.

-Install Gitolite according to [Gitolite](https://github.com/sitaramc/gitolite#readme) Add a repo, for example blog on your local machine edit
+Install Gitolite according to [Gitolite](https://github.com/sitaramc/gitolite#readme) Add a repo, for example blog, but first you have to clone the gitolite-admin repo

+	git clone git@host:/gitolite-admin

+then you can add a repo
+in "gitolite-admin/conf/gitolite.conf"
-gitolite-admin/conf/gitolite.conf and add
+add a repository

 	repo blog
 		RW+		=	"your username"